 “I am the chaplain for the emergency department.
 The emergency department manager does not use me at all.
 She's new here.
 Well, not even new.
 She's been here a year, maybe a year and a half, and I've tried my best to get in on what's going on.
 She's not great at people skills.
 She stays in her office all the time making decisions, and allows her team managers to manage out on the floor.
-I've mentioned this in round about ways.
-Finally, it was pointed out by her senior vice president that she is hemorrhaging staff members out the backdoor, and all she's doing is just hiring new ones every orientation.
+I've mentioned this in round-about ways.
+Finally, it was pointed out by her senior-vice-president that she is hemorrhaging staff members out the backdoor, and all she's doing is just hiring new ones every orientation.
 She needed to figure out a way to get a handle on that.
 That led me then into her office to say, "I know some things about millennials and these are the folks that you're losing, so let's have a conversation."
 She's given me the opportunity to put together a focus group of millennials in her department and try to figure out what's going on, so that she can know.
 Yet she doesn't want to be involved in that.
 She wants me to do it.
 You try your best to get into people’s face and say, ‘Hey I'm here.
 I've got all this expertise.
 I'm a very smart guy and I see exactly what's going on in your department.
 Use me and my knowledge to help yourself,’ and then they might know.”
 [Todd, Lines 349-367]

-Todd’s response showed how the tensions were there between knowing the chaplain is available and the perception that the chaplain can significantly contribute to the work environment.
-Although the chaplain is aware of his ability, he must directly express that to his coworker to be seen in the same way.
-There was no automatic credibility given outside of spiritual care, so it was up to the chaplain to prove that he could be useful in other ways.
+In this case, Todd possesses both spiritual and organizational knowledge to contribute to the ER department; yet, he finds himself underutilized.
+The tension magnifies when the manager decides he should complete a task, conducting a focus group, not even tangentially related to his chaplain role.
+Although the chaplain is aware of his ability, he must directly express that to his coworker.
+Even in his area of expertise regarding spiritual care, he perceives the manager as requiring him to prove he is a credible source and departmental contributor.

-In regards to recognition, Chaplains were uncertain of the expression of value from their organizational coworkers.
-In other words, they were not able to articulate the idea of being valued by their organization.
-Barry explained a time of wondering about even being heard in the organization.
+When people perceive someone or a group of people in an organization as not credible, they often lack a voice in the organization’s functioning.
+Barry wonders about whether others hear him in the organization.

 “One thing to say would be, for example, there are a lot of meetings, a lot of hurdles that we do, and I'm not sure if our function is totally represented equally in every single dimension.
 Now we say we want to do that, you know?
 That's one instance where I feel like, okay, wait a minute.
 Where is our voice?
 Somewhere, you know?
 To be honest with you, that's the only time I feel like we have to go upstream to carve out a space and a voice.
 It's not that they don't value, it's just ...
 The primary service we provide is medical care.
 We're a small part of that, definitely a valued part, but it's sometimes we lack a voice.”
 [Barry, lines 251-260]

-Barry’s response contributed to the idea that chaplains are in this environment but may be ignored at the same time.
-In other words, there are instances where they are seen, but not heard.
-Medical care does not necessarily have to include spiritual care2000.
-As a result, Barry talked about times when coworkers forgot that chaplains have a voice and can contribute to the organization.
-But this may not be perceived by everyone in the organization.
+Barry’s response reveals that chaplains, who are visible, may also find themselves ignored at the same time.
+Medical care does not necessarily have to include spiritual care, even though previous research finds a positive relationship between the two (George, Larson, Koenig, & McCullough, 2000).
+As a result, Barry talks about times when co-workers forget that chaplains have a voice and can contribute to the organization.